 Think of the days of your life you have enjoyed the most and it’s extremely likely you were happy on those days, rather than sad.

-At SmartCitti, we are passionate about building and continually perfecting technology that can objectively enhance happiness for individuals.
 We believe technology can play a role in helping people recognize, celebrate, and share happiness with friends and family.
 We know from our in-depth studies that sharing happiness is especially important for building and strengthening communities.

 Americans are reporting record-low levels of unhappiness.
 Only 14% of people surveyed this year by NORC at the University of Chicago reported that they were very happy.